10 things to do at the Jewish Ghetto of Rome

 Piazza Venezia with the Vittoriano Monument| ©Renata Rodrigues

-You know what you have to see in Rome's Jewish Quarter, now you just need to know how.
-Read on and I'll share with you all the tips that will help you enjoy the experience to the fullest and have a great afternoon in this area of the city.
+You know what to see in Rome's Jewish Quarter, now you just need to know how.
+Read on and I'll share with you all the tips that will help you make the most of the experience and have a great afternoon in this area of the city.

 Where is Rome's Jewish Quarter